-AMBROSE FAMILY ENDOWMENT FOR SERVANT LEADERSHIP

-Established in 2010 to honor the Ambrose family's commitment to service, this endowment provides support to the Francis Center for Servant Leadership.
+AMBROSE FAMILY ENDOWMENT FOR SERVANT LEADERSHIP (2010) Established to honor the Ambrose family's commitment to service, this endowment provides support to the Francis Center for Servant Leadership.
 Dr. and Mrs. Charles M. Ambrose served as president and first lady at Pfeiffer University from 1998 to 2010.

-GRIGG SCHOLARS PROGRAM

-Established in 2010 in memory of Margie and Claud Grigg, this endowment provides scholarships and program support for the Education Department.
+GRIGG SCHOLARS PROGRAM (2010) Established in memory of Margie and Claud Grigg, this endowment provides scholarships and program support for the Education Department.

-REIMANN ROBERTSON MANLY RESEARCH ENDOWMENT

-Established in 2015 in honor of former Pfeiffer professors, Mike Reimann and Clyde Robertson, and in memory of former Pfeiffer professor Jethro Manly, earnings will fund an annual award for the most outstanding undergraduate research project and stipends for undergraduate research opportunities in chemistry and biology.
+REIMANN ROBERTSON MANLY RESEARCH ENDOWMENT (2015) Established in honor of former Pfeiffer professors, Dr. Mike Reimann and Dr. Clyde Robertson, and in memory of former Pfeiffer professor Dr. Jethro Manly, earnings will fund an annual award for the most outstanding undergraduate research project and stipends for undergraduate research opportunities in chemistry and biology.

-GEORGE E. SKOMSKY GOLF PROGRAM ENDOWMENT

-Established in 2018 by George E. Skomsky '62 through his estate, to provide unrestricted support for the men's and women's golf programs at Pfeiffer.
+GEORGE E. SKOMSKY GOLF PROGRAM ENDOWMENT (2018) Established by George E. Skomsky '62 through his estate, to provide unrestricted support for the men's and women's golf programs at Pfeiffer.

-MARY E. FOSTER WEBB AND HENRY THOMAS "TOBY" WEBB, JR. AWARD FOR EXCELLENCE IN TEACHING

-Established in 2018, this endowed fund is dedicated to recognizing, publicly acknowledging, and rewarding Pfeiffer faculty for outstanding teaching.
+MARY E. FOSTER WEBB AND HENRY THOMAS "TOBY" WEBB, JR. AWARD FOR EXCELLENCE IN TEACHING (2018) This endowed fund is dedicated to recognizing, publicly acknowledging, and rewarding Pfeiffer faculty for outstanding teaching.
 Mary Webb taught in the Albemarle City Schools for 30 years, and Dr. Toby Webb served as superintendent of Albemarle City Schools from 1966-1976, after holding the positions of principal and football coach at Albemarle High School for many years.

-PFEIFFER UNIVERSITY GENERAL ATHLETIC PROGRAM ENDOWMENT

-This endowed fund was established in 2020, by the Athletics Advisory Council founding Board of Directors.
+PFEIFFER UNIVERSITY GENERAL ATHLETIC PROGRAM ENDOWMENT (2020) This endowed fund was established by the Athletic Advisory Council Founding Board of Directors.
 Income is used to provide support for Pfeiffer University's athletic programming, according to the priorities established by the university president and athletic director.